Mass distribution of Pop III star clusters: A-SLOTH predictions for JWST observability: Methods

-The \asloth framework computes the ionizing photon luminosities ($L_{\rm ion}$) for Pop.\ II and Pop.\ III stars using stellar evolution tracks from the SEVN code \citep{spera22, spera15}.
-These tracks provide time-dependent ionizing photon emission rates and stellar lifetimes across a range of initial masses and metallicities.
-We use precomputed SEVN tables tailored for Pop.\ III and Pop~II stars, which are integrated over the IMF to obtain the total $L_{\rm ion}$ produced by each star formation episode.
+The \asloth framework computes the ionising photon luminosities ($L_{\rm ion}$) for Pop.\ II and Pop.\ III stars using stellar evolution tracks from the SEVN code \citep{spera22, spera15}.
+These tracks provide time-dependent ionising photon emission rates and stellar lifetimes across a range of initial masses and metallicities.
+We use analytical fits to SEVN stellar evolution models for Pop.\,III and Pop.\,II stars.
+Individual stellar masses are sampled from the IMF in each star formation episode, and the total ionising luminosity $L_{\rm ion}$ is obtained by summing the contributions of the sampled stars, thereby naturally capturing stochastic fluctuations due to incomplete IMF sampling (see Appendix~\ref{appendix:overline}).
 This approach captures the evolving luminosity contribution of the stellar population more accurately than fixed photon yield assumptions.
-These luminosities are expressed in terms of the number of ionizing photons escaping the halo per second, since this is the quantity relevant for determining their contribution to the ionization of the IGM.
-To estimate the resulting nebular H$\alpha$ emission produced within the halo itself\footnote{Any contribution from the surrounding IGM will have a much lower surface brightness than the halo contribution and hence is unlikely to be detectable.}, we must reconstruct the intrinsic ionizing photon production rate (i.e., prior to escape) and calculate the fraction retained within the halo that contributes to hydrogen recombination.
-We therefore write the total rate at which ionizations are occurring within the halo as
+In the following, we denote by $N_{\rm ion,II}$ and $N_{\rm ion,III}$ the intrinsic ionising photon production rates of Pop.\,II and Pop.\,III stars, respectively.
+To estimate the resulting nebular H$\alpha$ emission produced within the halo itself\footnote{Any contribution from the surrounding IGM will have a much lower surface brightness than the halo contribution and hence is unlikely to be detectable.}, we calculate the fraction of ionising photons retained within the halo that contributes to hydrogen recombination.